savar25/io/coders/python/README.md

 ## JAMstack and Yarn

 We generally focus on [JAM Stack](https://www.cloudflare.com/learning/performance/what-is-jamstack/) development without builds.
-When use [Yarn](https://yarnpkg.com/) if a project isn't already using npm.
+We use [Yarn](https://yarnpkg.com/) if a project isn't already using npm.
 Yarn syntax is easier and the builds are faster.

 ## Start a Virtual Environment